eventEmitter/ee-soa-transport-rewrite/Readme.md

 #ee-soa-transport-rewrite
 Middleware to modify requests sent to a service.
 This module is under heavy development.

-  - Todo: Add url rewrites
-  - Todo: Add placeholders in rules
-  - Todo: Add prepend rules
-  - Todo: Add templating rules... probably an extends rule...
-  - Todo: The rule chaining happens "in place" which means the initial rewrite is modified when chained.
-This should be changed.

 ##Rewrites
 The module provides a basic set of rewrites.
-Rewrites are executable objects which modify a request based on a rule, to use the internal rewrites, the rules must at least have the following form:
+Rewrites are executable objects which modify a request based on a rule, to use the internal rewrites, the rules must at least have the following form.
+The middleware matches the domain and the path against the current http request to choose rules (see matching).

+    var rule = { name: ..., path: ..., field: ..., value: ..., domain: ... }

+The `name` of the rule determines the corresponding rewrite class:

+  - *append* appends the specified `value` to the header specified in `field`.
+  - *ensure* checks if the header specified in `field` is present.
+If not it is set to `field`.
+  - *override* overrides the header `field` with `value`.
+  - *path* modifies the requested pathname `path` to `value` (use to map to api endpoints).
+  - *template* sets a template variable, basically `request.template = rule.value`

+Further planned but not implemented or tested yet are:
+  - *extend* extends an existing ruleset
+  - *option* allows setting arbitrary values to an options hashtable

+Consider the following example:

-    var rule = { name: 'ensure', field: 'range', value: '1-10', domain: 'test.com', priority: 1 }
+    var rule    = { domain: 'test.com', path: '/detail', name: 'ensure', field: 'select', value: '*' }

-This rule corresponds to an Ensure rewrite which ensures that the passed request has a header named `range` and sets a default value if not.
-Rewrites can be executed.
+    // is transformed to

-    var rewrite = new Ensure(rule.domain, rule.field, rule.value, rule.priority, loader);
+    var rewrite = new Ensure(rule, ...);
+    // and executed on the request
     rewrite.execute(request, function(err){});

-Rewrites can be combined to a chain which then is executed sequentially.
+Rewrites can be combined to a chain which then is executed sequentially (for development).

     rewrite.then(new Ensure(...)).execute(request, function(err){});

+###Matching
+The matching of the `path` of the rules is type based:

+    - if the path is `null` or '*' it is applied to all requests (which match the domain)
+    - if the path is of type string it is exactly matched e.g. `key == path`
+    - if the path is of type RegExp, a regexp matching is performed

 ##Loaders
 The rewrite module uses loaders to load rules from different sources.
 All loaders can be nested to combine loading/caching